Poetica (typeface)

-Poetica is the name of a calligraphic, ornamental typeface designed by Robert Slimbach for Adobe Systems in 1992.
+Poetica is a calligraphic, ornamental typeface designed by Robert Slimbach for Adobe Systems in 1992.
 As one of the first of the Adobe Originals family of typefaces including a swash version, it attained a wide usage in digital typography.
 Regarded as the first family of italic type in digital form, it is available in 21 weights to cater numerous design ideas in a single typeface family.

 Poetica features a variety of different ampersand characters.